-Project Status: NEEA continues to work closely with A. O. Smith, other manufacturers, and Ecotope on multiple installations to fine-tune performance and suggest improvements to manuals for product and installation.
-NEEA is working to understand better these products' market potential in commercial applications.
-The Advanced Water Heating Specification (AWHS) was updated to Version 8.1 in July 2024 and includes commercial integrated water heaters in the Commercial section.
-Cadeo completed a study of the market size for commercial water heaters in the Northwest and found that more than 60% of commercial hot water usage could be met with a light commercial HPWH solution.
+Project Status: NEEA continues to work closely with manufacturers and Ecotope on multiple installations to fine-tune performance and suggest improvements to manuals for product and installation.
+NEEA is working to understand these products' market potential in commercial applications.
+A market size study completed by Cadeo for commercial water heaters in the Northwest found that more than 60% of commercial hot water usage could be met with an integrated commercial heat pump water heater.